If I could give my former self one piece of advice when I was struggling to learn Python as a beginner, it would be this: create more Python projects.

 Learning Python can be difficult.
 You can spend time reading a textbook or watching videos, but then struggle to actually put what you've learned into practice.
 Or you might spend a ton of time learning syntax and get bored or lose motivation.
 (That happened to me.
 A lot).

 How can you increase your chances of success?
 By building Python projects.
 That way you're learning by actually doing what you want to do!

-When I was learning Python, building projects helped me bring together everything I was learning.
+Building projects helped me bring together everything I was learning.
 Once I started building projects, I immediately felt like I was making more progress.

 Project-based learning is also the philosophy behind our teaching method at Dataquest, where we teach data science skills using Python.
 Why?
 Because time and time again, we’ve seen that it works!

 Working on things that you care about helps you stick with your studies, even when the going gets tough.

 But it can be difficult to build Python projects for beginners.
 Where do you start?
 What makes a good project?
 What do you do when you get stuck?
 In this article, we’re going to talk about:

 - What you need to do before you build your first project.

 - Strategies to use when you get stuck.

 - Examples of how to select the perfect project.